Top 12 Renaissance Masterpieces

 4. Leonardo da Vinci, Salvator Mundi

-Salvator Mundi, Leonardo da Vinci, circa 1500
+Salvator Mundi, attributed to Leonardo da Vinci, c.
+1500.
+Source: Christie’s.

 At the same time as Albrecht Dürer was fashioning himself as a Christ-like figure, Leonardo da Vinci was devoting his efforts to a depiction of the Redeemer himself.
 His ‘Salvator Mundi’ shows Jesus draped in the rich robes typical of Renaissance portraits, making the sign of the cross and raising a crystal ball thought to represent the heavens.
-He also fixes us with an inexplicable expression which conveys authority but also empathy.
+He also fixes us with an inexplicable expression that conveys authority but also empathy.

 3. Filippo Brunelleschi, The Cupola of the Cathedral of Santa Maria del Fiore